ankita430/geeksforgeeks_problem_practice/README.md

 # geekforgeeks_problem_practice
-Holiday Journal for OOP&amp;DS practice - In this journal problems from geeks for geeks website have explained.
+Holiday Journal for OOP&DS practice - In this journal problems from geeks for geeks website have explained.

 ' ' '
 ## 1__Find the largest three elements in an array